 What is bone densitometry?
-Bone densitometry is a scan (test) that measures your bone density (thickness).
+Bone densitometry is a scan (test) that measures bone density.
+A loss of density may increase your risk for osteoporosis.
 Bone densitometry is also called a dual energy x-ray absorptiometry (DXA) scan.
-DXA scans are normally done on your hip, spine, or forearm (lower arm).
+DXA scans use x-rays to show if your bones have lost minerals, such as calcium, causing them to become weak.
+DXA scans are usually done on your hip, spine, or forearm.
 A DXA scan can also be done of your entire body.
-DXA scans use a radiation beam to take pictures of your bones.
-The pictures show minerals, such as calcium, inside your bones.
-The minerals in your bones help keep them strong and healthy.
-The DXA scan shows if your bones have lost needed minerals, causing them to become weak.

 What increases my risk for bone loss?

 What do I need to know about bone densitometry?

 When should I seek immediate care or call 911?